Employers and Supervisors

 We recommend that anyone who cares for someone with Prader-Willi Syndrome read through as much information within this website as possible, to ensure a thorough understanding of the requirements for safety and adequate support.

-For a consultation, please contact the Prader-Willi Syndrome Association of Victoria on 0451 797 284 or email us on email@example.com.
+For a consultation, please contact the Prader-Willi Syndrome Association of Victoria on 0451 797 284 or email us at email@example.com.